-No later than May 31 of the relevant school year, the parent or guardian of a kindergarten or first grade student, who was not previously enrolled in kindergarten in a public school, shall certify that the student has received an oral health assessment (dental check-up).
-The oral health assessment shall have been performed by a licensed dentist or other authorized dental health professional no later than 12 months prior to the date of the student's initial enrollment.
+Record of a dental assessment done by a dental professional is required for all kindergarteners and first graders attending public school for the first time.
+Dental assessments must be completed in the 12 months prior to entry or by May 31st of the pupil's first school year.
 The parent or guardian shall submit to the Superintendent or designee a California Department of Education standardized form which has been completed and signed by the dental health professional.
 (EC §49452.8)